ddmitov/perl-executing-browser/README.md

 ## Local File Types
   All file types not listed here are unsupported.
 If they are linked from local pages, they will be opened using the default application of the operating system.

-  PEB is case-insensitive for all local filename extensions with the exception of the start page filename extensions.
+  PEB is case-insensitive for all local filename extensions with the exception of the start page.
   All local files can have multi-dotted names.

   Perl scripts are usually recognized by PEB using the ``.pl`` filename extension.